Matthew 28:18-20 and John 14:10

-Truth is the first piece of armor.
-It’s also the most important.
-The belt of truth is a reminder that Jesus is the foundation for us as we enter into spiritual battle.
-He is the truth that stands against the lies, accusation and deception of Satan.
-Winning your battles starts with a fight anchored in the truth found of Jesus.
+Truth is the first piece of armor and the most important.
+The belt of truth is a reminder that Jesus is the foundation as we enter into spiritual battles.
+He is the truth that stands against the lies, accusation, and deception of Satan.
+Winning your battle starts with a fight anchored in Biblical truth, a truth found in Jesus.

 Romans 5:17 and Matthew 6:33